aiven/devportal/docs/products/grafana/howto/rotating-grafana-service-credentials.rst

 For Grafana®, a few steps need to be performed manually to do this.
 You will need to have access to a web browser and need to have `aiven-client (avn) <https://developer.aiven.io/docs/tools/cli.html>`_ installed.

-1. Login with the avnadmin credentials via the web browser to the Grafana instance from the Service URI displayed on the Aiven Console.
+1. Login with the ``avnadmin`` credentials via the web browser to the Grafana instance from the Service URI displayed on the Aiven Console.

 2. In the bottom-left of Grafana is a small avatar displayed above the help icon.
 Hover over it, and click Change password.

 .. image:: /images/products/grafana/grafana-credentials.png
+    :alt: Aiven Administrator in Grafana

 3. Change the password and make a note of it somewhere safe.